Reading: Spoken language: the foundation of reading

 Spoken language is the foundation of learning to read (long before children see any letters) and children's knowledge of the phonological structure of language is a good predictor of early reading ability.
-Spoken language is dominant for most of childhood, however, reading ultimately catches up and surpasses speech.
+Spoken language is dominant for most of childhood; however, reading ultimately catches up and surpasses speech.

-By their first birthday most children have learned all the sounds in their spoken language.
+By their first birthday, most children have learned all the sounds in their spoken language.
 However, it takes longer for them to learn the phonological form of words and to begin developing a spoken vocabulary.

 Children acquire a spoken language in a few years.
 Five-to-six-year-old English learners have vocabularies of 2,500 to 5,000 words, and add 5,000 words per year for the first several years of schooling.
 This rapid learning rate cannot be accounted for by the instruction they receive.
 Instead, children learn that the meaning of a new word can be inferred because it occurs in the same context as familiar words (e.g., lion is often seen with cowardly and king).
 As British linguist John Rupert Firth says, "You shall know a word by the company it keeps".

 The environment in which children live may also impact their ability to acquire reading skills.
 Children who are regularly exposed to chronic environmental noise pollution, such as highway traffic noise, have been known to show decreased ability to discriminate between phonemes (oral language sounds) as well as lower reading scores on standardized tests.

 Reading to children: necessary but not sufficient

 Children learn to speak naturally – by listening to other people speak.
 However, reading is not a natural process, and many children need to learn to read through a process that involves "systematic guidance and feedback".

 So, "reading to children is not the same as teaching children to read".
+Studies with primary age children indicate that having a child read rather than being read to is the better way to improve reading achievement.

+However, there is some evidence that "shared reading" with children does help to improve reading if the children's attention is directed to the words on the page as they are being read to.

 Nonetheless, reading to children is important because it socializes them to the activity of reading; it engages them; it expands their knowledge of spoken language; and it enriches their linguistic ability by hearing new and novel words and grammatical structures.

-However, there is some evidence that "shared reading" with children does help to improve reading if the children's attention is directed to the words on the page as they are being read to.

-Stages to skilled reading

-The path to skilled reading involves learning the alphabetic principle, phonemic awareness, phonics, fluency, vocabulary and comprehension.

-British psychologist Uta Frith introduced a three stages model to acquire skilled reading.
-Stage one is the logographic or pictorial stage where students attempt to grasp words as objects, an artificial form of reading.
-Stage two is the phonological stage where students learn the relationship between the graphemes (letters) and the phonemes (sounds).
-Stage three is the orthographic stage where students read familiar words more quickly than unfamiliar words, and word length gradually ceases to play a role.